 Browse to find your private key file.
-It will be in the "svr\1" directory (where you installed your server) and is named "admpriv.bin".
+It will be in the "svr_1" directory (where you installed your server) and is named "admpriv.bin".
 Click "OK".
-You will be prompted for your secret passphrase.
+You may be prompted for your secret passphrase.
 This is the password you entered for Administration when you ran the setup program.

 Next, "Home" your prefix.
 (See the Handle Tool User Manual, Chapter 11, "Homing/Unhoming a Prefix".)
-Select "Tools>Home/Unhome Prefix".
-This example assumes you were given handle "0.NA/YourPrefix".
+Select "Tools->Home/Unhome Prefix".
+This example assumes you were allotted handle "0.NA/YourPrefix".

-"Prefix" field should contain: YourPrefix

-Select the "Home Prefix" radio button.

-Select "By Site Info File" and locate your "siteinfo.bin" file in "svr\1"

-OR

-Select "By Address" and enter the "Server Address" and "Server Port"

-Click "Do It"
+"Prefix" field should contain: YourPrefix Select the "Home Prefix" radio button.
+Select "By Site Info File" and locate your "siteinfo.bin" file in "svr_1" OR Select "By Address" and enter the "Server Address" and "Server Port" Click "Do It"